Junzhuodu/ur5_vrep_python/Scripts/readme.md

-Make sure you have following files in your directory, in order to run the various examples:
+Make sure you have following files in your directory, in order to run the simulation:

 1. vrep.py
 2. vrepConst.py